Discover Aichi, the "Kingdom of Manufacturing," through Museums

 15 minutes for a museum-wide tour (including lecture time)

-*You must meet certain conditions to participate, including being over 140 cm and under 185 cm tall, and weighing less than 100 kg
+*Must be over 140 cm and under 185 cm tall and weigh less than 100 kg

-You can buy them at a shop at this museum, so it's the perfect time to give one a try!
-You can eat them in the rest area, or in an outdoor N700 series train car display.
+They are available the museum shop, providing you with the perfect opportunity to try one for yourself.
+You can eat it in the rest area, or in an outdoor N700 series train car display.

-The iconic aircraft in the center is the YS-11, the first commercial aircraft built in Japan after World War II.
+The centerpiece of the museum is the YS-11, a renowned aircraft that holds a significant place in Japanese aviation history, as the first commercial aircraft developed in Japan after World War II.

 The theater offers three seven-minute scenic flights: a Nature Flight that takes you around vibrant nature areas, a Historical Flight that shows you how airplanes have evolved, and a Fan Flight that takes you around popular spots in Aichi Prefecture.